 There are a variety of projects depending on which MSc programme you are following and your individual research interests.
 You are advised to give some thought before arriving in Liverpool as to the type of project you might like to carry out, including approaching potential overseas hosts if appropriate.
 The School keeps a database of potential projects, some with overseas partners.
-A few weeks after the start of the programme, we hold a Project Fair at which you can find out more about the research interests of the LSTM staff and the potential projects on offer.
+In the first week of the programme, we hold a Project Fair at which you can find out more about the research interests of the LSTM staff and the potential projects on offer.
 You can devise your own project provided a suitable LSTM supervisor can be identified.